shawnwang38/detour/README.md

-# Work-In-Progress SOR don't run this
+# Work-In-Progress WILL NOT COMPILE

 Very rough proof of concept for a smart order routing system